Infinity-Development/Help-Desk/content/infinity_programs/certification.md

 icon: FaInfoCircle
 ---

+Exceptions can be made to the requirements below under the right circumstances!

 ## Certification Requirements
 * All bots must meet these requirements before being considered for Certification.
  1. Has atleast 30 unique views on bot page.